chneau/dotfiles/README.md

 # Snap

 nice idea but do not use it to install vscode / go. better use .deb file from vscode website and apt for latest go

+# iso/img to usb
+unetbootin for ubuntu
+rufus for windows